philipkd/mediumesque/README.md

 ![stock photo of paper and pen on desk](sample.jpg)

 # Introduction
-This repot is for people who want to see how their document would look on Medium without having to use Medium.
+This repot is for people who want to see how their document will look on Medium without having to use Medium.

 ## Example use-case